Horse Riding in South America: Top Trail Rides You Can't Miss Out On

 Discover Horse Riding Holidays now

 Been dreaming of going on a horse riding holiday in South America?
-While all 12 countries of the region all offer breathtaking horse riding trails, there are a handful that rank above the rest.
+While all 12 countries of the region all offer breathtaking horse riding trails, there is a handful that ranks above the rest.

 Curious to find out as to what they are?
 From Argentina to Peru, read on to find out our top picks of South American countries with horse riding trails that you simply can’t miss out on!